 This stunning 40-hectare property has five boutique self-contained suites perfect for couples.
 Each of the Eagle View suites has views of the surrounding valley and/or lake, cosy gas log fires and spa baths; although self-contained, guests can order breakfast hampers and special dining packages including cheese and wine, and fondue for two… so there’s no reason to leave the comfort of your room.
 Wink, wink.

 This stunning contemporary home is perched high on a hill, with breathtaking panoramic views of the valley.
-Ideal for a group of friends or a family, the four-bedroom house was designed by award-winning architect Peter Stutchbury: Angel Wing has an open-plan minimalistic design, floor-to-ceiling windows and skylight for natural lighting, and, to keep completely cosy on those cool mountain nights, an open fireplace, outdoor firepit and underfloor heating.
+Ideal for a group of friends or a family, the four-bedroom house was designed by award-winning architect Peter Stutchbury: Invisible House has an open-plan minimalistic design, floor-to-ceiling windows and skylight for natural lighting, and, to keep completely cosy on those cool mountain nights, an open fireplace, outdoor firepit and underfloor heating.

 3. For adventurers – Love Cabins, Wollemi